soIu/tpython/README.md

 A tiny GIL-less python implementation (based on TinyPy), fully upgraded from C to C++11, and optimized for speed and portability to mobile platforms.
 TPython++ is used by the Blendot game engine.  http://blendot.org

-# roadmap

-* optionally embed CPython (libpython) and support calling classic python using new syntax `with python:`
-* preparser to generate better optimized output and bytecodes
-* new bytecodes to speed up the interpreter
-* new python3 style type hints, and new bytecodes to optimize them
-* remove the bootstrapping and self hosting, we can compile bytecodes best from classic python.
-* allow users to easily extend the interpreter loop with their own custom C++ classes
-* restrict python syntax and rules to speed up the interpreter
-* replace the Makefile with scons

 # history

 TinyPy is the smallest Python implementation ever, just 64K, created by Phil Hassey in 2008.
 TPython++ is based on RainWoodMans fork of TinyPy. https://github.com/rainwoodman/tinypy